kdprkr/WardsWizard/manuscript/submitted/description.md

-Directory to store the submitted version of the manuscript.
+Directory to store the submitted version of the manuscript document.